 - Once you are satisfied the problem is not recurring, you can close the issue.

-The documentation for a corrective action provides evidence that the problem was recognised, corrected, and proper controls installed to make sure that it does not happen again.
+Records of your corrective actions provide evidence that the problem was recognised, corrected, and proper controls installed to make sure that it does not happen again.

 Corrective actions are recorded in QSToolbox as ‘Responses’ to an ‘Issue’.
 Our user guide has more information on how non-conformances and their corrective actions are recorded.